onmyway133/awesome-online-earning/README.md

 - [Indox dollars](https://www.inboxdollars.com/) Earn Cash for Your Everyday Online Activities
 - [Survey savvy](https://www.surveysavvy.com/) Earn cash rewards simply by installing our SavvyConnect app on your computer, smartphone, and/or tablet.
 Get more with each device!
 - [Ysense](https://www.ysense.com/) ySense is a global online community with multiple earning options.
 Join now and start earning with paid online surveys, cash offers
+- [Point club](https://www.pointclub.com/home) We’re recruiting heroes like YOU to take fun surveys, participate in polls, and save the world!
+- [Survey time](https://surveytime.io/) Get Instantly Rewarded with $1 for every survey you complete
+- [My points](https://www.mypoints.com/) Earn Points by shopping at your favorite stores
+- [Cashcrate](https://www.cashcrate.com/reviews/paid-surveys/) Get paid for your opinion with a list of rated and vetted paid survey providers
+- [Survey police](https://www.surveypolice.com) list of survey websites
+- [Toluna](https://toluna.com) Share your opinion by answering our surveys, inspire change in real time

 ## Tech help